FraunhoferIOSB/gr-hw_helpers/README.md

 ## channel_switcher

-This Block changes the center frequency of an UHD SDR by generating control messages ase described in the [GNURadio documentation](https://www.gnuradio.org/doc/doxygen/page_uhd.html#uhd_command_syntax_cmds).
+This Block changes the center frequency of an UHD SDR by generating control messages as described in the [GNURadio documentation](https://www.gnuradio.org/doc/doxygen/page_uhd.html#uhd_command_syntax_cmds).